openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-c.md

 }
 ```

-All three forms declare/define functions of type `CFunc<(CPointer<Int8>) -> Unit>`. `CFunc` corresponds to C's function pointer type.
-This is a generic type where the generic parameter represents the `CFunc`'s parameter and return types.
+All three forms above have the type `CFunc<(CPointer<Int8>) -> Unit>`. `CFunc` corresponds to C's function pointer type.
+This is a generic type where the type parameter specifies the `CFunc`'s parameter and return types.
 Example usage:

 <!-- run -->